physiopy/phys2bids/docs/cli.rst

 Command-line usage
 ------------------

-You can uinvoke the primary workflow of ``phys2bids`` from the command line.
+You can invoke the primary workflow of ``phys2bids`` from the command line.

 .. _cli_phys2bids: